bitcoin-abe/bitcoin-abe/README-FASTCGI.txt

 Replace YOUR.ABE.DOMAIN below with a domain that resolves to this host.
 The site will be http://YOUR.ABE.DOMAIN/.
-To embed Abe in an existing site (e.g., http://YOUR.DOMAIN/abe/) simply prepend a path (e.g., "/abe") in the Alias directives and place them in your existing sites-available file instead of a new VirtualHost.
+To embed Abe in an existing site (e.g., http://YOUR.DOMAIN/abe/) prepend a path (e.g., "/abe") in the Alias directives, place them in your existing sites-available file instead of a new VirtualHost, and merge or create your sites /robots.txt with adjusted paths from Abe/htdocs/robots.txt.

 Replace HTDOCS/DIRECTORY below with the directory containing abe.css;
 the Apache process must have permission to read it.
 The following